rbms-bsc/DCRMR/_pages/PPDM/Note-on-manufacture-statement.md

 <a name="5.34.32.3">5.34.32.3</a> When following the option at [5.31.36.2](/DCRMR/ppdm/Place-of-manufacture/#5.31.36.2), give the basis for the correction or clarification in a note on manufacture statement (see [Place of manufacture, 5.31.36.2](/DCRMR/ppdm/Place-of-manufacture/#5.31.36.2)).

+>Example:
+>Place of manufacture: <CITE>Oxford [that is, London]</CITE>
+>Note on manufacture statement: <CITE>The place of manufacture is false; actually printed in London according to Madan</CITE>
+>(*Comment*: The formal citation for Madan’s bibliography is given in a [Manifestation described in](/DCRMR/additional-notes/Manifestation-described-in/) note (see [9.32.31.2](/DCRMR/additional-notes/Manifestation-described-in/#9.32.31.2)))

+>Example:
+>Place of manufacture: <CITE>Cosmopoli [that is, London]</CITE>
+>Note on manufacture statement: <CITE>The place of manufacture is fictitious; printed in London by Richard Field according to Pollard’s Short-title catalogue</CITE>
+>(*Comment*: The formal citation for Pollard’s Short-title catalogue is given in a [Manifestation described in](/DCRMR/additional-notes/Manifestation-described-in/) note (see [9.32.31.2](/DCRMR/additional-notes/Manifestation-described-in/#9.32.31.2)))

 <a name="5.34.32.4">5.34.32.4</a> Make a note on manufacture statement when supplying a [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) and justification for the supplied place is necessary (see [5.31.37.1](/DCRMR/ppdm/Place-of-manufacture/#5.31.37.1)).

+>Example:
+>Manufacture statement: <CITE>[London] : Printed at J. Pitts, Wholesale Toy Warehouse, 6, Great St. Andrew street, 7 dials</CITE>
+>Note on manufacture statement: <CITE>The seven dials are in London</CITE>
+>(*Comment*: Example formatted with ISBD punctuation for clarity)

+>Example:
+>Place of manufacture: <CITE>[Québec?]</CITE>
+>Note on manufacture statement: <CITE>Probably printed in Québec in the late 18th or early 19th century.
+The paper and typography have the appearance of late 18th-century productions in Québec or Montreal, the type being mainly well worn old face</CITE>

 <a name="5.34.32.5">5.34.32.5</a> Make a note on manufacture statement when supplying the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) based on a sign or address if considered necessary (see [5.31.38.1](/DCRMR/ppdm/Place-of-manufacture/#5.31.38.1)).